Nasdanika/core/exec/doc/content/replace.md

 * Converts source input stream to String using context charset, which defaults to ``UTF-8``,
-* Iterates over the patterns map, matches key as Java Regex patterns in the contents and replaces them with the interpolated values.
+* Iterates over the patterns map, matches key as ${javadoc/java.util.regex Java Regex} ${javadoc/java.util.regex.Pattern patterns} in the contents and replaces them with the interpolated values.
 * Converts back to input stream using context charset.

 ### Configuration